vuhung16au/pdf-splitter/Prompt.md

 - Testing error handling
 - Upload an invalid PDF file
 - Check for error messages

+- Testing drag-and-drop functionality
-- Upload a large PDF file
+- Drag and drop a PDF file
-- Check for error messages
+- Check if the file is uploaded successfully

 - Testing UI responsiveness
 - Resize the browser window
 - Check if the UI elements are responsive
-- Testing drag-and-drop functionality
-- Drag and drop a PDF file
-- Check if the file is uploaded successfully

 ## Testing file size validation

-- Upload a PDF file larger than 100MB
+- Upload a PDF file larger than 100MB (please help me create a mock file)
 - Check for error messages
 - Upload a PDF file smaller than 100MB
 - Check if the file is uploaded successfully

-## Adding more tests
+## Test cross-browser compatibility

+- Test the application in different browsers (Chrome, Firefox, Safari)

 ## Running tests in CI/CD